whaakman/azure-docs.nl-nl/articles/machine-learning/machine-learning-publish-a-machine-learning-web-service.md

 -->

 ## Update the web service
 You can make changes to your web service, such as updating the model with additional training data, and deploy it again, overwriting the original web service.

 To update the web service, open the original predictive experiment you used to deploy the  web service and make an editable copy by clicking **SAVE AS**.
 Make your changes and then click **Deploy Web Service**.

 Because you've deployed this experiment before, you are asked if you want to overwrite (Classic Web Service) or update (New web service) the existing service.
 Clicking **YES** or **Update** stops the existing web service and deploys the new predictive experiment is deployed in its place.

+> [!NOTE]
-> [AZURE.NOTE] If you made configuration changes in the original web service, for example, entering a new display name or description, you will need to enter those values again.
+> If you made configuration changes in the original web service, for example, entering a new display name or description, you will need to enter those values again.
+>
+>

 One option for updating your web service is to retrain the model programmatically.
 For more information, see [Retrain Machine Learning models programmatically](machine-learning-retrain-models-programmatically.md).

 <!-- internal links -->
 [Create a training experiment]: #create-a-training-experiment